Natalie Wood: Early roles

-A few weeks before her fifth birthday, Wood made her uncredited film debut in a fifteen-second scene in the film Happy Land (1943).
-Despite the brief part, she attracted the notice of the director, Irving Pichel.
+Wood's first appearance on screen came when she was just four years old in the March 1943 release of The Moon Is Down based on the John Steinbeck book of the same name.
+Shortly thereafter, she was cast again in a fifteen-second scene in the film Happy Land (1943).
+Despite the brief parts, she became a favorite of the director of both films, Irving Pichel.
 He remained in contact with Wood's family for two years, advising them when another role came up.
 The director telephoned Wood's mother and asked her to bring her daughter to Los Angeles for a screen test.
 Wood's mother became so excited that she "packed the whole family off to Los Angeles to live," writes Harris.
 Wood's father opposed the idea, but his wife's "overpowering ambition to make Natalie a star" took priority.
 According to Wood's younger sister Lana, Pichel "discovered her and wanted to adopt her."

 Wood, then seven years old, got the part.
 She played a post-World War II German orphan, opposite Orson Welles as Wood's guardian and Claudette Colbert, in Tomorrow Is Forever (1946).
 When Wood was unable to cry on cue, her mother tore a butterfly to pieces in front of her to ensure she would sob for a scene.
 Welles later said that Wood was a born professional, "so good, she was terrifying."
+He also said "Natalie doesn't act from the script, she acts from the heart."
 Wood acted in another film directed by Pichel, The Bride Wore Boots, and went on to 20th Century Fox to play Gene Tierney's daughter in The Ghost and Mrs. Muir (1947).

 Miracle on 34th Street

-Wood's best-known film as a child was Miracle on 34th Street (1947), starring Maureen O'Hara at Fox.
-She plays a cynical girl who comes to believe a kindly department store holiday season employee portrayed by Edmund Gwenn is the real Santa Claus.
+Wood's best-known film as a child was Miracle on 34th Street (1947), starring Maureen O'Hara and John Payne at Fox.
+She plays a cynical girl who comes to believe a kindly department store holiday-season employee portrayed by Edmund Gwenn is the real Santa Claus.
 The film has become a Christmas classic; Wood was counted among the top child stars in Hollywood after the film and was so popular that Macy's invited her to appear in the store's annual Thanksgiving Day parade.